Pharma-collect/Web_server/README.md

 Allows you to retrieve all the orders prepared by a given preparator Parameter :
 * id_preparator *

-### [GET] - getOrderPreparatorById
-Allows you to retrieve the id of the preparator of an order thanks to the id of the order Parameter :
-* order_id *

-### [GET] - getOrderContainerById
-Allows you to retrieve the id of the container where the order is placed thanks to the id of the order Parameter :
-* order_id *

-### [GET] - getOrderQrCodeById
-Allows you to retrieve the id of the qrcode associated to an order thanks to the id of the order Parameter :
-* order_id *

-### [GET] - getOrderPharmacyById
-Allows you to retrieve the id of the pharmacy associated to an order thanks to the id of the order Parameter :
-* order_id *

-### [GET] - getOrderTotalPriceById
-Allows you to retrieve the total price of an order thanks to the id of the order Parameter :
-* order_id *

 ### [GET] - getAllOrders
 Allows you to retrieve all the orders